How You Can Tell if You're Drinking from a Dirty Beer Line: Signs of Contamination

 Impacts of Beer Line Maintenance on Beer Quality

 Routine maintenance of beer lines is essential to preserve the inherent quality and sensory attributes of draft beer.
-Proper upkeep ensures that the texture, consistency, and carbonation of beer served remain true to the brewer's intent.
+Proper upkeep ensures that the texture, consistency, and carbonation of beer served remain true to the brewer’s intent, making it safe and enjoyable to drink beer.

 Importance for Retailers and Consumers